laurenceyoon/how-to-organize-ismir/chairs-social-media/README.md

 General advice focuses on consistent, engaging strategies adaptable to platforms, while this year's choices reflect 2025's specific tools and integrations.
 This separation allows flexibility for evolving social media landscapes.

 - General Advice
-  - Use a mix of platforms (e.g., Twitter, LinkedIn) for broad reach.
+  - Use a mix of platforms (e.g., Twitter, LinkedIn, Instagram, Facebook) for broad reach.
   - Schedule posts for key deadlines and events; include visuals and hashtags.
   - Collect sponsor handles early for seamless integrations.
   - Monitor analytics and adjust based on engagement.
 - This Year's Choices (2025 example)
-  - Platforms: Twitter, LinkedIn; collected sponsor handles for 4 platforms.
+  - Platforms: Twitter, LinkedIn, Instagram, Facebook; collected sponsor handles for 4 platforms.
+  - Design: Make the content image template in 4:3 ratio, which is compatible with all 4 platforms.
   - Content: Post uploads in sponsor order; account permission management.
   - Integrations: Sponsor promotions; event announcements.